chienpu/public-STRIDE-sample/README.md

 ## 📎 Related Publication

 This repository supports the manuscript:
-**"STRIDE: A Semantic Framework for Ontology-Guided Integration and Predictive Maintenance Automation"** (submitted to *Advanced Engineering Informatics*).
+**"Semantic Reasoning and Integration for Automating Predictive Maintenance in Smart Facility Management"** (submitted to *Advanced Engineering Informatics*).

 ---